missjlu/UberSFFoodGAEServer/README.md

 This project presents a solution to the SF Food Truck coding challenge.
 I chose full stack.

+Topic: Create a service that tells the user what types of food trucks might be found near a specific location on a map.
+The data is available on [DataSF:Food Trucks](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat?)

 - The project is hosted on [Google App Engine](http://1-dot-ubersffood.appspot.com/)
 - The source code is located on